-He is even able to follow up on swimming activities, being the first Fitbit "wearable" to do so.
+It is even capable of tracking swimming activities, the first Fitbit wearable to do so.

 The recording of the different sports activities will be done automatically thanks to the SmartTrack function, sending then all the data of any activity you have done (walking, running, elliptical bike, aerobics or swimming, for example) to the online platform of Fitbit.

 The price of Fitbit Flex 2 is 99.95€, although where the real crumb will be in the collection of accessories that can cost the same as the activity monitor itself.
 Perfect if you are a "fashion victim".
 And all this will be available in the same period as for Charge 2, throughout September or October globally.

 News for Fitbit Blaze

 And since Fitbit were renewing the range and preparing press releases, what better time to announce three new software features for the Fitbit Blaze?
 This is certainly the best way to get the attention of the general public, otherwise it would go completely unnoticed.